LegitHomeAssignment/git_anomaly_detector/README.md

 this guide will help you to detect and notify suspicious behavior in your integrated GitHub organization.

-In order to run the service please make sure to have python3 installed and virtualenv (pip install virtualenv). once you activate the virtual env, make sure to change dir to the project directory and use pip install -r requirements.txt in order to install all relevant packages.

 The server will run different anomalies to check whether there is a suspicious behavior inside your github repository and will print the event once one of the anomalies were triggered.

 ## Quick Installation
-1. Make sure you have python3 installed
+2. Make sure you have python3 installed
-2. Make sure have virtual env installed (If you don't use pip install virtualenv)
+3. Make sure have virtual env installed (If you don't use pip install virtualenv)
-3. Clone the repository to your local environment and change directory to it
+4. Clone the repository to your local environment and change directory to it
-4. Activate your virtual environment
+5. Activate your virtual environment
-5. Install all the packages inside requirements.txt using pip install -r requirements.txt
+6. Install all the packages inside requirements.txt using pip install -r requirements.txt

 ## Debugging
 1. Run python main.py (this will run by default on localhost (127.0.0.1) and port 9999)